How to construct a winning stock portfolio for 2022

 I do not plan my portfolio profile and go and look for stocks.
 Rather the portfolio profile is the results of the individual stocks that I have picked.
 As such my portfolio construction process can be summarized as follows:

-• Identify and invest in the individual stocks.
+• Identify and invest in individual stocks.

 • When I have about more than a dozen stocks, I then review the stock portfolio for diversity.